 Drivers - Advanced Graphics

-We can not always enable V-sync, we can not always apply FXAA or AA at all, and sometimes there are things that should just and should be done through the graphics card drivers.
+Sometimes the games offered by us are not enough to produce the best picture quality and performance: we may not always allow V-sync, We may not always be able to apply FXAA or any AA at all, and sometimes there are things that just need to be done through video card drivers.

-in NVIDIA, Go to "NVIDIA Control Panel" (usually installed in Hebrew), from there to "Manage 3D Settings".
-For AMD, go to "AMD Radeon Settings" from the bottom to "Gaming".
-In both, you can set global settings or a profile for a particular game ("Application Settings" in the tab) NVIDIA, And "Add" on the right side with AMD).
+in NVIDIA, Go to "NVIDIA Control Panel" (usually installed in Hebrew), then "Manage 3D Settings" (Manage 3D Settings).
+At AMD, enter "AMD Radeon Settings", down to "Gaming".
+In both, you can set Global Settings or Profile for a specific game ("Application Settings" tab in NVIDIA, And "Add" on the right side of AMD).

-To enable AA Through the drivers, the device driver's "interference" is selected first: adding to the game, or overriding it (recommended is the second).
-For both, the setting is "Antialiasing - Mode", and then in the field that will open for us, we will select the AA product we want, which in the default mode is MSAA.
+To enable AA Through the drivers, we first select the "driver" of the game driver: add to the existing game, or override it (recommended is the second).
+For both, the setting is "Antialiasing - Mode", and then in the field that opens for us, we choose the AA multiplier we want, which by default is MSAA.

 We can choose another type of AA called Super Sampling.
 This is an old, but actually the most effective method for smoothing down memorization.
-The absolute disadvantage of this method is drastic performance, even with powerful video cards, so it is recommended to use it only for weak or old games, where MSAA is not enough or not supported (very rare). in NVIDIA This type is chosen by means of "Antialiasing - Transparency" and we can choose a level (multiplication) I HAVE D This is selected in the Anti-Aliasing Method.
+The absolute disadvantage of this method is drastic performance, even with powerful video cards, so it is recommended to use it only for weak or old games, where MSAA is not enough or not supported (very rare). in NVIDIA We select this type through "Antialiasing - Transparency" and we can choose a level (multiplication) in AMD This is selected in the Anti-Aliasing Method.

-And, as noted above, we can allow FXAA, and even we can do so along with MSAA without a problem. in NVIDIA It will appear up in his name, indeed at I HAVE D This is a different method called MLAA that works exactly the same, and to enable it, click on the control panel I HAVE D About Morphological Filtering.
+And, as noted above, we can allow FXAA, and even we can do so along with MSAA without a problem. in NVIDIA It will appear up in his name, indeed at AMD This is a different method called MLAA that works exactly the same, and to enable it, click on the control panel AMD About Morphological Filtering.

-The option to run V-sync (or disable) In the drivers is even less simple. in NVIDIA, Go to the bottom and list and mark "Run" on "Vertical sync" (V-sync, of course).
-For AMD, search for "Wait for Vertical Refresh" in the middle and select "Always on".
+The option to run V-sync (or disable) In the drivers is even less simple. in NVIDIA, Go the most down and list and check "Enable" on "Vertical Sync" (V-sync, of course).
+In AMD, look for "Wait for Vertical Refresh" in the middle and select "Always on."
 The option to run Triple Buffering Will appear in both of them clearly (at NVIDIA, In Hebrew, "triple buffering") in the middle.

 in NVIDIA, You can run a useful method called Adaptive V-sync.
-This method permanently eliminates the need for V-sync over refresh rate and screen, while eliminating the negative effects of frame rate fall by about half by turning on the V-sync method only when a number of frames is higher than the refresh rate Screen, and turns it off as soon as the number is less than that.
+This method permanently solves the need for V-sync Above the refresh rate and screen, while simultaneously eliminating the negative effects of dropping the frame rate by about half - by switching on the V-modesync Only when the number of frames is higher than the refresh rate, and turns it off immediately when the number is less than that.

 Throughout the tutorial we talked about graphics settings that give a bit of a picture, but take quite a bit Performence.
 We will end the guide with a kind definition that does exactly the opposite: Anisotropic Filtering.
 This setting, which takes very little resources from the graphics card, is present in the new and popular games, but in many of them it does not exist and it is worth considering to operate it.

-This definition takes continuous textures, such as floors and earth, and "continues" to list them horizontally, similar to reality, where games often begin blurring the image.
-NVIDIA, Operated it through "anisotropic filtering" (its original name in English) toward the end, and in I HAVE D First choose to intervene in the game in the Anisotropic Filtering Mode and then put the product next to the product.
+The above definition takes continuous textures, such as floors and ground and "continues" to elaborate them on the horizon similar to reality, where games usually begin to blur the image.
+NVIDIA, Run it through "anisotropic filtering" (its original English name) towards the end, and AMD First choose to intervene in the game in the Anisotropic Filtering Mode and then put the product next to the product.

 What if we do not want to get into trouble?